Monday, January 2, 2023

 Are most Americans educable?
 Many think so.
 Otherwise they wouldn't believe that proper schooling would resolve a daunting array of social problems such as: culturally integrating immigrants, curtailing drug abuse, enhancing national competitiveness, reducing racial injustice, cutting down unwanted pregnancies, even curtailing sexually transmitted diseases.

-I've some experience in dealing with insufficient intelligence, maturity and curiosity.
-I spent nearly 50 years trying to interest undergraduate "students" in our planet.
-You know, that little orb that sustains our very lives.
+I've experience in dealing with insufficient intelligence, maturity and curiosity.
+I've spent nearly 50 years trying to interest undergraduate "students" in that little blue orb we live on that sustains our very lives.
 I sought to interest them in its: origin, age, health, catastrophic events, weather, varieties of people and customs, and so forth.
-And I used every teaching aid and graphic demonstration I could think of to make these things come even more alive.
-Nevertheless, a fair number of "students" always responded with open-mouthed indifference.
+I used every teaching aid and graphic demonstration I could think of to make these things come even more alive.
+Nevertheless, a fair number of "students" responded with open-mouthed indifference.
+Sometimes the only question at the end of a lesson would be: "Will that be on the test."
+It reminded me of the Chinese proverb: "When a finger points to the stars, the imbecile looks at the finger."

 It's undeniably true that "you can't cure dumb."
 And roughly half of the U.S. population is below average in intelligence.
-And in these days of low applicant numbers and lax admission standards, some of that half are surely be attending college.
-But a lack of intelligence isn't the only problem.
+And in these days of low applicant numbers and lax admission standards, some of that half will surely be attending college.

+But stupidity isn't the only problem.
+Perhaps it's not even the primary problem.
 For instance, this course I taught was required.
 The students had to take it.
 And as Plato explains: "Knowledge which is acquired under compulsion obtains no hold on the mind."
 Perhaps this was what, at the root, explained much of the indifference I encountered.
 Some students must have been saying to themselves, "They can make me attend, but they can't make me care."

 Lack of curiosity is another factor.
 While curiosity is absolutely required for meaningful learning, it is not measured by IQ tests.
 Indeed there is no standardized test I know of that measures curiosity.
 But some students seemed largely devoid of it.
 Yet to be educable, as opposed to merely trainable, one has to have at least a modicum of that precious commodity.
 Not wanting to know as a means to some other end, mind you, but wanting to know as an end in itself.